liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/09-installing-liferay-on-websphere.markdown

 In this version of WebSphere, servlet filters are not initialized on web application startup, but rather, on first access.
 This can cause problems when deploying certain apps to @product@.
-To configure servlet filters to initialize on application startup (i.e., deployment), you need to set the following `webcontainer` custom properties in your WebSphere application server:
+To configure servlet filters to initialize on application startup (i.e., deployment), set the following `webcontainer` properties in your WebSphere application server:

     com.ibm.ws.webcontainer.initFilterBeforeInitServlet = true
     com.ibm.ws.webcontainer.invokeFilterInitAtStartup = true

-To set `webcontainer` custom properties in the WebSphere application server, follow the instructions
+To set `webcontainer` properties in the WebSphere application server, follow the instructions
 [here in WebSphere's documentation](http://www-01.ibm.com/support/docview.wss?rss=180&uid=swg21284395).

 ### Setting up JVM Parameters for Liferay DXP [](id=setting-up-jvm-parameters-for-liferay-dxp)